 The goal of a good pizza sauce is to balance the natural sweetness of the tomatoes with the rich, savory olive oil, pungent garlic and the right amount of salt.

 Crushed San Marzano Tomatoes – San Marzano are a type of tomato and region of Italy famed for their incredible flavor, vibrant red color and the fact that they have less seeds than Roma tomatoes.
 It’s a DOP product (meaning designation of origin protection, sometimes also referred to as PDO) and subject to imitation.
 The tomatoes can now be found grown in the US but I prefer to look for the imported cans from Italy.
 My favorite brands to look for are Bianco DiNapoli or San Merican (a common brand found in US grocery stores).
-I use crushed tomatoes in this recipe though you can also buy whole peeled tomatoes and crush them by hand.
+I use crushed tomatoes in this recipe though you can also buy whole peeled tomatoes and crush them by hand or use an immersion blender.

 Garlic – Mincing cloves of garlic freshly peeled will always be the best.
 Pre-minced jars of garlic don’t taste the same.
 It loses a lot of the powerful garlic flavor when it’s jarred from soaking in liquid with additives over time.

-Olive oil – Extra-virgin olive oil is unrefined and made from pure, cold-pressed olives, giving it more of a true olive taste.
+Olive oil – Extra virgin olive oil is unrefined and made from pure, cold-pressed olives, giving it more of a true olive taste.
 It’s used to enhance the flavor of the tomatoes and infuse a rich flavor into the simple sauce.

 Salt – A little coarse kosher salt goes a long way.
 Iodized salt granules are much smaller and dissolve instantly compared to larger kosher salt granules.
 Overall you end up using less salt with kosher plus the flavor is cleaner.